 St Mary MacKillop College strives to provide our students with a well-rounded education, encouraging a love of learning that will allow them to continue to grow and develop throughout their lives.
-St Mary MacKillop
+We provide a range of academic, cultural and sporting opportunities, balanced by a focus on spirituality education in the Catholic faith.